k-ngo/boltzomics/README.md

 ### 2. Create and Activate Conda Environment

-Create a new Conda environment named `boltz-omics` and activate it:
+In the terminal, create a new Conda environment and activate it:

 ```bash
 conda create -n boltzomics python=3.12 -y